-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Optional Preventive Dental Benefits Prior authorization is not required.
-The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
-You may get the following preventive dental services from any licensed dental provider in the United States.
-Covered services include (see the "Optional Preventive Dental Limitations and Exclusions" section below for details about limitations and exclusions): Services are 100% covered up to the maximum allowable charge.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Prior authorization is not required.
+The amounts you pay for these services do not apply to your yearly maximum out-of- pocket amount.
+You may get the following comprehensive dental services from any licensed dental provider in the United States.
+Covered services include (see the "Optional Preventive Dental and Optional Comprehensive Dental Limitations and Exclusions" section below for details about limitations and exclusions): Services are 100% covered up to the maximum allowable charge.
 This is the maximum dollar amount covered by the plan for a covered dental service.
 You are responsible for paying the difference between the billed charges and the maximum allowable.
+Deductible \$100 Applies to Class 2 and 3 • Annual benefit maximum Applies to Class 1, 2, and 3 \$1,0 000 Diagnostic Services (Preventive Class I) Covered services include: Routine exams Limited to two exams per calendar year (1 per 6 months) \$0 copay \$0 copay up to the maximum allowable charge